gnimmelf/nibio-interview-case/REPORT.md

 **Frontend**: Built on a prior React, Vite, TS, Panda-CSS case.

 Split codebase into `client`, `server`, and `shared` (symlinked for types/constants).
-Both read `.env` from the first common ancestor folder.
-This reduces coupling while sharing common elements—may not be final solution but simplifies dev.
+Both `client` and `server` read `.env` from the first common ancestor folder.
+This reduces coupling while sharing common elements. —This may not be final solution but simplifies spinning up a solution for development.

-Npm vs pnpm: Pnpm has a much better DX than npm, but is not the defacto container pkg-manager.
+Npm vs pnpm: Pnpm has a much better DX than npm, but is not the idiomatic container Node pkg-manager.

 ### Board 🎲

+For the board, my options were:

+- use some existing OS project
+- code it using CSS/SVG+Markup
+- use a 2D/3D graphics library

-Options: OS project, CSS/SVG+Markup, or 2D/3D graphics lib.
-Chose Lume.io, but it lacked types, so switched to R3F (React Three Fiber).
-Familiar with Three.js from map hobby; R3F has solid docs and AI support.
-AI coded most board logic per my requests.
+I went with a 3d lib.
+I initially chose Lume.io, but I was not able to set up adequate type support, so I switched to R3F (React Three Fiber).
+I am familiar with Three.js from my map hobby; R3F has solid docs and AI support.
+AI coded most board logic per my detailed requests.

 Initial approach: instanced tiles with SVG texture for board crosses, raising/coloring on hover.
-Limited by instanced mesh material constraints (no arbitrary recoloring without custom shaders).
+I found this to be severely limited by instanced mesh material constraints (no arbitrary recoloring without custom shaders).
 AI shader attempts were too complex.
-Settled on white board, black/red player colors.
+As a solution I settled on white board, black/red player colors.

-**Retrospect**: I should’ve used one board with four instanced meshes (white/black stones, white/black hover markers) for simpler hover/click/state management.

 ## Afterthoughts 🤔

+For the board, I should’ve used one board with instanced meshes (white/black stones) for simpler hover/click/state management.

 I decided to add containerization instead of implementing more of the go game rules, because containerizarion is more relevant to my skill set, and I want to learn more. 📚🚀

 A db (PG) container was asked for, but as the repo is split into two distinct codebases, server and client, I get two containers anyway.
+I hope this is satisfactory.